douglasbouchet/ML_on_blockchain/README.md

 For the moment, only one job is deployed at the time.
 We will see if depending on the number of worker this strategy don't lost too much time.
+Interaction between the Job smart contract and workers is made through the Job finder contract (workers don't directly call the Job contract as we don't have its ABI).

 ### Job